soraiareis/oca-java-8/src/main/java/_5_chapter/readme.md

 ### Inheriting an Interface
 - Inheritance rules to extend an interface:
 1. An interface that extends another interface, as well as an abstract class that implements and interface, inherits all of the abstract methods as its own abstract methods.
-2. The first concrete class that implements an interface, or extends and abstract class that implements an interface, must provide an implementation for all of the inherited abstract methods.
+2. The first concrete class that implements an interface, or extends an abstract class that implements an interface, must provide an implementation for all of the inherited abstract methods.

 - An `interface` may be extended using `extends` keyword.
 - An `interface` may extend multiple interfaces.